1st Zadneprovsk Ukrainian Soviet Division: Odessa-Mykolaiv operation

 On March 10, the city was taken, while Hryhoriv captured 6 guns, about 100 machine guns and 700 rifles.
 During the battles for Kherson, the Greeks lost more than 300 soldiers and officers killed and taken prisoner, and 70 prisoners were shot by the Hryhorivites.
 Hryhoriv ordered to load the corpses of Greek soldiers onto a steamer and send them to the main allied command in Odessa.
 After the loss of Kherson, a large group of up to 2 thousand Entente bayonets and 2 squadrons of White Guards tried to attack the city, but the Hryhorivites repulsed the attack.
 In the meantime, soldiers in the French units held a rally and refused to go on the offensive.
 The French command was forced to withdraw its troops to the Kolosovka station.

-Simultaneously with the operation to capture Kherson, the troops of the 1st Brigade attacked Mykolaiv, which was defended by the 15th German Division of the Landwehr under the command of General Zak-Galhausen (10 thousand people).
+Simultaneously with the operation to capture Kherson, the troops of the 1st Brigade attacked Mykolaiv, which was defended by the German 15th Landwehr Division under the command of General Zak-Galhausen (10,000 people).
 Despite the calls of the Entente command about the need to hold the defense, the German soldiers' committee began negotiations on the surrender of the city.
 On March 5, Hryhoriv sent an ultimatum to the Mykolaiv City Duma demanding that the city be surrendered immediately.
 On March 7, the attacks of the Hryhorivites were successfully repulsed by the defenders of the city with heavy losses for the Soviet troops, including from the actions of the German heavy artillery and the naval artillery of the French cruiser stationed at the mouth of the river.
 However, a few days later, in view of the loss of Kherson and the arrival of fresh reinforcements to the offensive, the French command announced the evacuation of the allied forces, and on March 14 Mykolaiv was surrendered without a fight.
 In the surrender of Mykolaiv, a significant role was played by the position of the German garrison and the commander of the 15th Division, General Zak-Galhausen, who decided to support the offensive of the Hryhorivites and signed an agreement on the restoration of Soviet power in the city.
 At the same time, German units disarmed a small volunteer White Guard squad, transferring power in the city and seizing 20 heavy guns, military equipment and more than 2 thousand horses for the Soviet of Workers' Deputies and Hryhoriv's troops.